What Can You Expect From an Outsourced CMO?

 Most companies know that marketing products and services is the most direct path from lackluster sales to stellar results.
 As a result, they may hire an in-house CMO, and although this may seem like a logical next step, it’s not always the most impactful.
 Why?

-To fully understand the answer, it’s important to understand the major differences between a traditional in-house CMO and one that is outsourced.
+To fully understand the answer, it’s important to understand the major differences between a traditional in-house CMO and an outsourced or part-time CMO.
 Let us explain.

 The In-House CMO